Trafford Park: Industrialisation

 Among the first industries to arrive was the Manchester Patent Fuel Company, in 1898.
 The Trafford Brick Company arrived soon after, followed by J.W.
 Southern & Co. (timber merchants), James Gresham (engineers), and W. T. Glovers & Co. (electric cable manufacturers).
 Glovers also built a power station in the park, on the banks of the Bridgewater Canal.
 Most of these early developments were built on the eastern side of the park, while the rest of it remained largely undeveloped.

 The first American company to arrive was Westinghouse Electric, which formed its British subsidiary – British Westinghouse Electric Company – in 1899, and purchased 130 acre on two sites.
 Building work started in 1900, and the factory began production of turbines and electric generators in 1902.
 By the following year, British Westinghouse was employing about half of the 12,000 workers in Trafford Park.
 Its main machine shop was 899 ft long and 440 ft wide; for almost 100 years Westinghouse's Trafford Park works was the most important engineering facility in Britain.
-In 1919, Westinghouse was sold to the Vickers Company and renamed Metropolitan-Vickers, often shortened to Metrovicks.
+In 1919 Westinghouse was sold to the Vickers Company and renamed Metropolitan-Vickers, often shortened to Metrovicks.

-In 1903, the Cooperative Wholesale Society (CWS), bought land at Trafford Wharf and set up a large food-packing factory and a flour mill.
-Other companies arriving at about the same time included Kilverts (lard manufacturers), the Liverpool Warehousing Company, and Lancashire Dynamo & Crypto Ltd.
+In 1903 the Cooperative Wholesale Society (CWS), bought land at Trafford Wharf and set up a large food-packing factory and a flour mill.
+Other companies arriving at about the same time included Kilverts (lard renderers), the Liverpool Warehousing Company, and Lancashire Dynamo & Crypto Ltd.

 The second major American company to set up a manufacturing base in Trafford Park was the Ford Motor Company, in 1911.
-Initially Ford used its factory as an assembly plant for the Model T, although other vehicles were assembled there in later years, before moving to a new factory at Dagenham, Essex, in 1931.
+Ford used its factory as an assembly plant for the Model T, and other vehicles were assembled there in later years before production moved to a new factory at Dagenham, Essex, in 1931.
 By 1915, 100 American companies had moved into the park, peaking at more than 200 by 1933.
-When the cotton industry began to decline in the early 20th century, Trafford Park and the Manchester Ship Canal helped Manchester – and to a lesser extent the rest of south Lancashire – to weather the economic depression from which the rest of Lancashire suffered.
+When the cotton industry began to decline in the early-20th century, Trafford Park and the Manchester Ship Canal helped Manchester – and to a lesser extent the rest of south Lancashire – to mitigate the economic depression that the rest of Lancashire suffered.
 During the First World War the park was used for the manufacture of munitions, chemicals and other materiel.
 Most firms at Trafford Park succeeded in avoiding bankruptcy during the Great Depression, unlike the rest of Lancashire.
 Ford moved to Dagenham in 1931, but returned temporarily to Trafford Park during the Second World War.